This page describes how requests are routed between services in an Istio service mesh.

 Istio does not provide a DNS.
 Applications can try to resolve the FQDN using the DNS service present in the underlying platform (kube-dns, mesos-dns, etc.).

 Istio assumes that all traffic entering and leaving the service mesh transits through Envoy proxies.
 By deploying the Envoy proxy in front of services, operators can conduct A/B testing, deploy canary services, etc. for user-facing services.
-Similarly, by routing traffic to external web services (for instance, accessing the Maps API, or a video service API) via Envoy, operators can add failure recovery features such as circuit breakers, impose rate limits via Mixer, and provide authentication using Istio-Auth.
+Similarly, by routing traffic to external web services (for instance, accessing the Maps API, or a video service API) via the sidecar Envoy, operators can add failure recovery features such as timeouts, retries, circuit breakers, etc., and obtain detailed metrics on the connections to these services.